 Modern dairy Parlor Milking System, has vastly improved the strenuous activity of milking.

 There is an undeniable intimacy to growing up on a small dairy farm when you are a child.
-The entire farm was our playground, the animals our friends, and our imaginations would run wild.
+The entire farm was our playground, there was no Parlor Milking System, the animals our friends, and our imaginations would run wild.
 Through a child’s eye, a small farm can seem like the perfect occupation, but seeing through the eyes of an adult that ideal is shattered to the reality of what it takes to run and maintain a small dairy farm.